Becoming a More Complete Professional (1/2)

 Assuming the above, emotional-management presents an issue.
-The ENTJ may struggle regulating emotions.
+The ENTJ may struggle to regulate emotions.
 If so, an ENTJ may unintentionally “hurt” others in emotionally-charged situations.
 They may neglect the “people-centered side” of “their own feelings and those of others,” due perhaps to an introverted feeling (F) preference.

 Keirsey outlines improvement suggestions for ENTJ weaknesses when working with others.
 Those suggestions include:

 To counteract my self-critical Judging (J), consider the following:

 Appreciate every moment in the present without needing to “structure.”